moozer/libsensortag/docs/README.md

 Joost Yervante Damad blog about SensorTag experiments [link](http://joost.damad.be/2013/08/experiments-with-bluetooth-low-energy.html "Blog about SensorTag experiments")

-Page about unboxing and how to get started with the SensorTag [link](http://www.cnx-software.com/2013/07/21/texas-instruments-sensortag-unboxing-getting-started-with-bluetooth-low-energy-in-linux-with-a-raspberry-pi/)
+Page about unboxing and how to get started with the SensorTag [link](http://www.cnx-software.com/2013/07/21/texas-instruments-sensortag-unboxing-getting-started-with-bluetooth-low-energy-in-linux-with-a-raspberry-pi/ "Unboxing the SensorTag")

-Article about the SensorTag hardware [link](http://makezine.com/2013/04/18/teardown-of-the-ti-sensortag/)
+Article about the SensorTag hardware [link](http://makezine.com/2013/04/18/teardown-of-the-ti-sensortag/ "Article about the SensorTag hardware")

 Pretty cool webpage about programming and controlling the different sensors in the SensorTag.
-The source coude examples are in techBASIS, but the code example should be understandable [link](http://www.byteworks.us/Byte_Works/SensorTag.html)
+The examples are written in techBASIS, but the examples is understandable [link](http://www.byteworks.us/Byte_Works/SensorTag.html ")